vinimakhijapt-code/Healthcare_data_analysis/README.md

 ## Q5.
 Are certain hospitals associated with high billing amounts?

-Calculated total amount each hospital billed and observed that the spread across all hospitals was small.
+Calculated the total amount each hospital billed and observed that the spread across all hospitals was small.
 Calculated patient count and average billing amount per hospital to understand the trend observed in total billing amount from each hospital.

 ```sql
 Select hospital,